aadarsh3419/practicing_array_by_making_my_list_class/README.md

 **Purpose:**

-* Given position par element insert karna
+* Inserts an element at a given position

 ---